 Our Management Committee includes senior officials from BRANY’s owner institutions.
-These include NYU School of Medicine, Montefiore Medical Center, Mount Sinai School of Medicine now Icahn School of Medicine at Mount Sinai, and North Shore-Long Island Jewish Health System now Northwell Health.
+These include NYU Grossman School of Medicine, Montefiore Medical Center, Icahn School of Medicine at Mount Sinai, and Northwell Health.

 Brian P. Currie, M.D., MPH

-Brian P. Currie is Vice President and Medical Director for Research at Montefiore Medical Center and Assistant Dean for Clinical Research at the Albert Einstein College of Medicine.
+Brian P. Currie, M.D., MPH previously held the position of Vice President and Medical Director for Research at Montefiore Medical Center and Assistant Dean for Clinical Research at the Albert Einstein College of Medicine.

-Dr. Currie has served in a senior administrative capacity at Montefiore Medical Center, the University Hospital and Academic Medical Center for the Albert Einstein College of Medicine, for fifteen years.
-A regional integrated delivery system, Montefiore operates four hospital divisions with 1500 beds, ambulatory care centers at forty locations, a rehabilitation facility and a home care program.
-With 16,000 employees, 100,000 inpatient discharges, 2 million outpatient visits and an annual operating budget of 2.0 billion, Montefiore ranks among the largest academic medical centers in the country.
+Dr. Currie has served in a senior administrative capacity at Montefiore Medical Center, the University Hospital, and Academic Medical Center for the Albert Einstein College of Medicine, for over fifteen years.
+A regional integrated delivery system, Montefiore operates four hospital divisions with 1500 beds, ambulatory care centers at forty locations, a rehabilitation facility, and a home care program.
+With 16,000 employees, 100,000 inpatient discharges, 2 million outpatient visits, and an annual operating budget of 2.0 billion, Montefiore ranks among the largest academic medical centers in the country.

-In addition to his administrative responsibilities, Dr. Currie continues to practice and teach in the Division of Infectious Diseases at Montefiore Medical Center and he has been actively involved as a principal investigator in grant funded clinical and translational research activities.
+In addition to his administrative and faculty responsibilities, Dr. Currie practiced medicine in the Division of Infectious Diseases at Montefiore Medical Center and had been actively involved as a principal investigator in grant funded clinical and translational research activities.
 He is a Fellow of the Infectious Diseases Society of America, the Society for Healthcare Epidemiology of America and the New York Academy of Medicine.

 A certified public accountant, Ms. Drummond joined Northwell Health in 2002 as vice president, material support services.
 In that role, she established a financial reporting and analysis team to execute a proactive procurement strategy of continuous improvement and increased support.
 In addition, in managing accounts payable, she implemented processes to enhance the monitoring and reduction of expenses.